overloop-crm/overloop-api-doc/source/includes/_relationships.md

 This section only contains the links between the unique identifier of related records (in the example, Prospect#29964 and Organization#1).

 In order to get access to associated information on an entity, you can use the parameter `?include=`, which will create a new section "included" containing the full payload of all the associated data.
+Notice that you can include multiple relationships by joining them using a comma: `GET https://api.prospect.io/public/v1/prospects?include=organization,creator`

 ```shell
 # RETURNS